mobyle2/mf-pyramid/README.md

 Adds an extra button for the field (up to you to defined in Javascript what to do with this button).

+# Object references

+DBref are supported, but if one need to refer to an other object using ObjectIds, it is possible to specify a parameter as a *SimpleReferenceRenderer*:

+        groupid_renderer = mf.renderer.SimpleReferenceRenderer(User,'groupid',Group)

+This specifies the User parameter *groupid* is in fact an ObjectId reference to the Group object.
+This initial setup is required to define the link between the objects as the library cannot guess which object the objectid references.

+In MongoKit definition, one can define the parameter link as a basestring or an ObjectId and must declare the above example (an ObjectId does not give information on object)

 Acknowledgements: